TechMaster/iojsinstaller/README.md

 # iojsinstaller
 Automatically install iojs in Linux.
 Currently this script is tested on Ubuntu 12 or later, CentOS 6 or later.

+There are two otions:

+1. `sudo ./iojs.sh iojs-version` iojs-version is a specific version of iojs you want to install
+2. Simpler way `sudo ./iojs.sh` to install latest version of iojs

 Installation steps:

 1. Open your terminal